roshan-bh91/learning-react-query/notes/notes.md

 - first set the config `enabled` to false.
 This informs useQuery that we are not running the useQuery on mount
 - Now take another destructured property called as `refetch` on left side of useQuery that will help us in executing the useQuery on certain event

+## Side effects after the API query gets done:
+- React query allows you to attach onSuccess and onError parameters in the third argument.
+Once the query gets done based on whether it gets executed successfully or results in an error, then these callbacks will be executed.

+- These callbacks also take the results within themselves that are returned after the end of the query